-1) Lay your sail on the ground and insert your mast into the mast sleeve, threading the mast ABOVE the cams.
+I) SLIDE MAST IN ABOVE CAMS: lay your sail on the ground and insert your mast into the mast sleeve, sliding the mast ABOVE the cams.

-2) Once the mast has reached the top of the sail, walk up to check that the mast tip is properly seated in the head cap.
+2) CHECK ADJUSTABLE HEAD: once the mast has reached the top of the sail, walk up to check that the mast tip is properly seated in the head cap.
 Also check to make sure that the adjustable head is set to its shortest setting.

-3) Attach your downhaul line, but DO NOT TENSION IT YET.
+3) THE INITIAL DOWNHAUL: attach your downhaul line, but DO NOT TENSION IT YET.

-4) Outhaul to the sail's boom length (printed at the tack).
-Note: There are two clew grommet positions, we suggest using the lower grommet.
+4) THE INITIAL OUTHAUL: refer to your sail's boom specifications located at the tack and outhaul to the maximim boom length.
+There are two clew grommet positions, we suggest using the lower grommet.

-5) Open the velcro slots at the cam and pop the cams onto the mast.
-Do this by pushing down on the batten, while lifting the cam onto the mast (see diagram 1).
-If you have difficulty getting the cams on to the mast, make sure you have no downhaul tension and also that you have your sail outhauled flat.
+5) POP CAMS ONTO THE MAST: open the velcro slots at the cam and pop the cams onto the mast.
+Do this by pushing down on the batten while lifting the cam onto the mast (diagram I).
+Note: If you have difficulty getting the cams onto the mast, make sure you have no downhaul tension and that you have your sail outhauled flat.

-6) Downhaul your sail until the leech goes loose between battens #2 and #3.
-Use the elliptical design that is printed between battens #2 and #3 as your downhaul indicator (see diagram 2).
-You ALWAYS want a loose head, even in light wind sailing.
-In stronger wind, you want to downhaul more to extend the looseness towards the luff, thereby increasing the upper leech twist.
+6) FINAL DOWNHAUL: downhaul your sail until the sailcloth on the leech goes slack between battens #2 and #3.
+Use the elliptical design that is printed between battens #2 and #3 as your downhaul indicator (diagram 2).
+You ALWAYS want slackness in the head, even in light wind sailing.
+In stronger wind, you want to downhaul more to extend the slackness towards the luff, thereby increasing the upper leech twist.

-The amount of downhaul tension will vary for different wind conditions: A high-wind setting requires more downhaul tension to loosen the upper leech and give more twist.
+The amount of downhaul tension will vary for different wind conditions: a high-wind setting requires more downhaul tension to slacken the upper leech and give more twist.
 In lighter wind, the sail needs a tighter leech and therefore less downhaul tension.

-7) Re-adjust your outhaul: first, make sure the sail is correctly downhauled to the printed indicator between battens #2 and #3, then release ALL outhaul tension while making sure the battens and cams are all flipped the same way and the cams are fully rotated.
+7) FINAL OUTHAUL: first, make sure your sail is correctly downhauled to the printed indicator between battens #2 and #3, then release ALL outhaul tension while making sure the battens and cams are all flipped the same way and the cams are fully rotated.
 This is your starting point at zero outhaul.
-Next, pull the guide cord out and adjust your boom length to the end of the guide cord.
-Finally, outhaul the sail to the end of the boom (see diagram 3).
+Next, hold the guide cord out and adjust your boom to the end of the guide cord (diagram 3a).
+Finally, outhaul the sail all the way to the end of the boom (diagram 3b).
 This will be an average outhaul setting.
 For lighter wind, outhaul less and for stronger wind, outhaul more.

-The Infinity can be used with neutral outhaul tension (light wind) and up to 5.0 cm of positive outhaul tension (strong wind).
+The Infinity can be used with neutral outhaul tension (light wind) and up to 6.0 cm of positive outhaul tension (strong wind).

-8) Check the batten tension: when correctly tensioned, there should be no wrinkles running across the batten pockets.
-If the battens need adjusting, use the screwdriver key that is stored at the tack of your sail and tighten the battens until the wrinkles through the batten pocket disappear (see diagram 4).
+8) CHECK THE BATTEN TENSION: when correctly tensioned, there should be no wrinkles running across the batten pockets.
+If the battens need adjusting, use the screwdriver key that is stored at the tack of your sail and tighten the battens until the wrinkles through the batten pocket disappear.
 WARNING: OVER-TENSIONING THE BATTENS COULD DAMAGE THE SAIL.